abhishek-shashank-au6/file-organiser/README.md

 * ### Different Options for Deleting or Reaming Files can be Added

-* ### Graphical User Interface can be Deceloped for this Application
+* ### Graphical User Interface can be Developed for this Application

 ___